-Figure 3: Adopted Metrotown Development Plan Sub-Areas.
+Figure 3: Adopted Metrotown Development Plan Sub-Areas

 Metrotown today positively reflects the accomplishments of the adopted 1977 Plan, including mixed land uses in highly urbanized forms, multi-modal transportation connections, an extensive park and open space network, and community amenities.
 Since the adoption of the 1977 Plan, there have been updates to land use designations, reflective of changes in area context, such as the construction of the Expo SkyTrain line in 1986.
-The Plan update proposes to consolidate the numerous amendments that have been accommodated since the 1977 Plan's adoption, and build upon the vision of its policy, including the development of distinct neighbourhoods, to guide land use, development, urban design and neighbourhood character in Metrotown.
+This Plan update proposes to consolidate the numerous amendments that have been accommodated since the 1977 Plan's adoption, and build upon the vision of its policy, including the development of a civic identity and distinct neighbourhoods, to guide land use, development, urban design and neighbourhood character in Metrotown into the future.
+This Plan update is setting the stage to guide Metrotown's growth and development over the next fifty plus years, much like the 1977 Plan did over the last forty years.